Chinese New Year in New Zealand

 Where to celebrate the Lunar Year in New Zealand

 In Auckland, the Chinese Community Centre, Inc. has been organising an annual Chinese New Year celebration for almost 30 years.
 The vibrant event has rapidly grown in popularity, and has now become a main feature in the Auckland summer events calendar, attracting more than 30,000 tourists each year.

-This year we are welcoming the year of the rooster, and most main centres have celebrations.
-In Dunedin, a special event is held in the city's Chinese Garden, on January 28th, at the start of the New Year celebrations.
-It features a dragon parade from the Octagon in the city centre to the garden.
-The evening will continue at the Chinese Garden with dragon and lion dances, cultural performances, food stalls, and a fireworks finale at 10 pm.
-The Chinese Garden in Dunedin was opened in 2008, to celebrate the city's sisterhood with Shanghai, and to honour the first Chinese settlers of Otago.
+Enjoy the Dunedin Chinese New Year with a special event usually held in the city's Chinese Garden.
+The festivity features a dragon parade from the Octagon in the city centre to the garden, with dragon and lion dances, cultural performances, food stalls and a breathtaking fireworks display.
+The Chinese Garden in Dunedin, which was opened in 2008, celebrates the city's sisterhood with Shanghai, and aims to honour the first Chinese settlers of Otago.

 Planning to be in New Zealand's capital city for Chinese (or Lunar) New Year?
 Celebrate Wellington Chinese New Year in style with their annual Chinese New Year Festival celebrations.
 Organised by the Asian Events Trust, the event has been going strong for over 12 years, completing a full animal cycle.
 Wellington hosts a series of events, including a Festival Day, street parade and plenty of cultural entertainment, a special football game and a spectacular firework displays.